Issues

 See more about my recommendations for Public Education in Oklahoma here.

-Criminal Justice Reform:
+Smart Justice Reform:

 We've made a lot of strides with the passage of State Questions 780 and 781 in 2016, which reclassified some drug possession and property crimes as misdemeanors instead of felonies.
 And, in 2019 we took that even further and made SQ 780 retroactive, which established expedited commutations for people serving felony prison sentences for offenses that are now misdemeanors.
 It also simplified a path to expungement for people with old drug possession and low-level property convictions.